kkujawa3/rescue-dogs-and-popular-breeds/README.md

 user letting them know it is a postiive number entered otherwise a message to user is displayed that it is not a valid input

 Retrieve data from a third-party API and use it to display someting in your app
-* Utlized a third-party dog API and displayed dog data information from it on the dog rescue page
+* Utilized a third-party dog API and displayed dog data information from it on the dog rescue page

 ### Project Pages
 * Landing Page: This page gives the user an overview and options for navigation of web application.